English Español Português

 The Programmer comes in handy for holiday seasons, exception days, unexpected working shifts and other special occasions.

-After planning your routines, programming routine changes and creating reminders, timers and events, you need a centralized place where you can check your schedule for today.
+After planning your routines, programming routine changes and creating blocks, you need a centralized place where you can check your schedule for today.

-The Timeline section will allow you to do that.
+The Schedule section will allow you to do that.

 To check your schedule for today: